iotaledger/iota-core/documentation/APIs/core-models.md

 Output Features that do not introduce unlocking conditions, but rather add new functionality and add constraints on output creation are grouped under Features.
 Each output must not contain more than one feature of each type and not all feature types are supported for each output type.

-Details of `Sender Feature`, `Issuer Feature`, `Metadata Feature` and `Tag Feature`  are described in [TIP-18 Multi-Asset Ledger and ISC Support](https://github.com/iotaledger/tips/blob/ae7fbd336e506f907080aa6b16d6ffb0d7a5553c/tips/TIP-0018/tip-0018.md#features).
-This document introduces 2 additional new features, `Block Issuer Feature` and `Staking Feature`.
+Features designs are based on [TIP-18 Multi-Asset Ledger and ISC Support](https://github.com/iotaledger/tips/blob/main/tips/TIP-0018/tip-0018.md#features).

+2 new Features are introduced in this document:
+* Block Issuer Feature
+* Staking Feature

+And changes to other Features:
+* Rename `Alias` to `Account`.

 The following table lists all currently specified Features.